DOI of the published article https://doi.org/10.1016/j.iatssr.2026.02.001

 DOI:

-bicycle, fall prevention, automatic control, stability
+bicycle, fall prevention, automatic control, stabilityAbstract

 Uncontrolled bicycles are generally unstable at low speeds.
-We add an automatically controlled steering motor to a consumer electric bicycle that stabilizes the riderless bicycle down to about 3 km/h to assist a rider in balancing the vehicle.
+We add an automatically controlled steering motor to a consumer electric bicycle that stabilizes the riderless bicycle down to just below 4 km/h to assist a rider in balancing the vehicle.
 We hypothesize that a such a stabilized bicycle will reduce the probability of falling.
-To test the system’s possible assistance during falls, we applied varying magnitude external handlebar perturbations to twenty-six participants who rode on a treadmill with the balance assist system both activated and deactivated.
+To test the system's possible assistance during falls, we applied varying magnitude external handlebar perturbations to twenty-six participants who rode on a treadmill with the balance assist system both activated and deactivated.
 We show that the probability of recovering from a handlebar perturbation significantly increases when the balance assist is activated at a travel speed of 6 km/h.
-This
+This positive effect is most prominent at and around the individual riders' perturbation resistance threshold.
+We conclude that use of a balance assist system in real world bicycling can reduce the number of falls that occur near riders' control authority limits.

 Downloads